 Tip: Some motherboards have tiny power buttons built in to the boards themselves, providing an easier way to test the case's power button.
-If your motherboard has this, and it works to power on your computer, replace the case power button.
+If your motherboard has this, and it works to power on your computer, the case power button probably needs replaced.

 Replace your motherboard if you're using a desktop.
 If you're confident that your wall power, power supply, and power button are working, it's likely that there is a problem with your PC's motherboard and it should be replaced.

 Note: While perfectly doable by anyone with some patience, replacing a motherboard is rarely a quick, easy, or inexpensive task.
 Be sure you've exhausted all of the other troubleshooting advice I've given above before replacing your motherboard.

 Note: I highly recommend that you test your computer with a Power On Self Test card to confirm that the motherboard is the cause of your computer not turning on at all.